rusty-dusty-corner/qwq_quaternion_attractor/tools/README_INTERACTIVE_PUPPETEER_AUTOMATOR.md

 # Take screenshots of different parameters
 # Use Groq Vision to compare patterns
 # Identify visual differences automatically

+# 💡 BETTER APPROACH: Use direct Groq tool for comparisons
+node tools/universal-groq-analyzer.js compare screenshot1.png screenshot2.png "Compare these patterns"
+# This is more efficient than using the puppeteer API for comparisons
 ```

 ### **🔍 UI Exploration**